CloudHealth/cht_api_guide/_perspectives/update-perspective-schema.md

 type: put
 endpoint: https://chapi.cloudhealthtech.com/v1/perspective_schemas/:perspective-id
 parameters:
-  - name: allow_group_delete
-    required: no
-    content: Boolean that defines whether an existing Group should be deleted if the posted schema does not contain at least one rule that applies to that Group.
-If this parameter is set to `False` (default), the PUT operation fails when there are no references in the schema to existing Groups.
   - name: check_version
     required: no
     content: Number that specifies the version of the Perspective schema that should be updated.